Skip Navigation

 Microsoft Inclusive Design principles

-Some users of your website specifically experience motion sensitivity (vertigo, epilepsy), or for whom motion triggers dizziness or nausea (whether permanently or situationally, from morning sickness to ear infections)
+Some users of your website specifically experience motion sensitivity (vertigo, epilepsy), or for whom motion triggers dizziness or nausea (whether permanently or situationally such as morning sickness to ear infections)

 Motion can even just distract by not allowing users to fully read and absorb the information on the page and make informed decisions.
 How often do video ads autoplay and pull your attention away from the article you’re trying to read?
 Annoyed users leave quickly and do not come back.